 10: 'Bird flu' discovered in Scotland

 In April 2006 a swan, that had been found dead in Scotland eight days earlier, tested positive for the deadly H5N1 strain of avian influenza (bird flu).
 While the virus didn't pose a huge threat to humans experts feared the virus could change and gain the ability to make humans ill and in its new form trigger a flu pandemic, putting millions of lives at risk.
 This led to many wildlife areas being cordoned off and the population questioning if they could still eat chicken and wondering if their budgie would survive the outbreak.

 - Take a look at the flu virus, infection, replication, mutation, immune responses, pathology, surveillance, diagnosis and treatment in our free course Influenza: A case study.

 The Open University launched OpenLearn, a website dubbed 'The home of free learning', in October 2006 and since then it has gained over 40 million unique users and won awards recognising its array of valuable free learning content.

 To celebrate OpenLearn's 10th anniversary, we are releasing a new listicle centralised round the number 10 on the 10th of every month in the 10 month lead up to October.
-Check out our Ten Years of OpenLearn hub to enjoy even more free learning!
+Check out some of our listicles below to enjoy even more free learning!